 - Checking your furnace filter!
 Most furnace filters need to be changed every couple of months, if your filter is clogging up sooner than that you may want to consider having your ducts cleaned.

-- When choosing paints, stains, oils, finishes in your home, try and use a zero VOC or low VOC finish.
+- When choosing paints, stains, oils, and finishes in your home, try and use a zero VOC or low VOC finish.

 - Prioritize your renovations and build from the outside first.